duniter/duniter-v2s/docs/api/runtime-calls.md

 <details><summary><code>request_distance_evaluation()</code></summary>

-Taking 0.0354 % of a block.
+Taking 0.0327 % of a block.

 ```rust
 ```
 </details>

-See [`Pallet::request_distance_evaluation`].
+Request caller identity to be evaluated positive evaluation will result in claim/renew membership negative evaluation will result in slash for caller

 #### request_distance_evaluation_for - 4

 <details><summary><code>request_distance_evaluation_for(target)</code></summary>

-Taking 0.0367 % of a block.
+Taking 0.0339 % of a block.

 ```rust
 target: T::IdtyIndex